 1. Progress occurring fastest within the first 3 months — but continuing as long as you pursue recovery

-Most stroke survivors experience the fastest gains during the first 3 months of recovery.
-After that, progress starts to slow down (or “plateau”).
+While everyone recovers from stroke at a different pace, there’s a well-known phenomenon referred to as the stroke recovery plateau.
+Most stroke survivors experience the fastest gains during the first 3 months of recovery; after that, progress starts to slow down or “plateau.”

 2. Independence increasing with the activities of daily living